10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 At 10up, we generally employ unit and integration tests only when building applications that are meant to be distributed.
 Writing tests for client themes usually does not offer a huge amount of value (there are of course exceptions to this).
 When writing tests, it's important to use the framework that best fits the situation and make sure it is well documented for future engineers coming onto the project.

 <h2 id="libraries" class="anchor-heading">Libraries {% include Util/top %}</h2>

+With the influx of JavaScript upgrades in recent years, the need for a third-party library to polyfill functionality is becoming more and more rare (outside of a build script).
+Don't load in extensions unless the benefit outweighs the size of and added load-time of using it.
+While it is often more efficient for coding to use a quick jQuery method, it is rarely worth bringing in an entire library for one-off instances.

+If you are working on a legacy project that already contains a library, make sure you're still evaluating the need for it as you build out features to best set up clients for the future.

 There are many JavaScript libraries available today.
 Many of them directly compete with each other.
 We try to stay consistent with what WordPress uses.
 The following is a list of primary libraries used by 10up.